ivarref/yoltq/README.md

 An opinionated Datomic queue for building (more) reliable systems.
 Implements the [transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern.
-Supports retries, backoff and more.
+Supports retries, backoff, ordering and more.
 On-prem only.

 ## Installation